Woodie (car body style)

-A woodie (or a woodie wagon) is a wood-bodied automobile, that became a popular type of station wagon the bodywork of which is constructed of wood or is styled to resemble wood elements.
-The appearance of polished wood gave a resemblance to fine wooden furniture and on many occasions the wood theme continued to the dashboard and inner door panels including the rear tailgate.
+A woodie (or a woodie wagon) is an automobile where the bodywork is constructed of wood or is styled to resemble wood elements.
+The appearance of polished wood gave a resemblance to fine wooden furniture, and on many occasions the wood theme continued to the dashboard and inner door panels, including the rear tailgate.

 Originally, wood framework augmented the car's structure.
-Over time manufacturers supplanted wood construction with a variety of materials and methods evoking wood construction — including infill metal panels, metal framework, or simulated wood-grain sheet vinyl bordered with three-dimensional, simulated framework.
-Wood construction was evoked abstractly on the Nissan Pao (1989–1991) and Ford Flex (2009–2019) with a series of horizontal grooves and strakes.
+Over time, manufacturers supplanted wood construction with a variety of materials and methods evoking wood construction – including infill metal panels, metal framework, or simulated wood-grain sheet vinyl bordered with three-dimensional, simulated framework.
+Wood construction has also been evoked abstractly on the Nissan Pao (1989–1991) and Ford Flex (2009–2019), with a series of horizontal grooves and strakes.

 History

 1930s and 1940s

 As a variant of body-on-frame construction, the woodie as a utility vehicle or station wagon originated from the early practice of manufacturing the passenger compartment portion of a vehicle in hardwood.
 It was a modern interpretation of an earlier horse-drawn wagon called a shooting brake which was made entirely of wood used to transport hunting spoils, gun racks, and ammunition on shooting trips.

 Woodies were popular in the United States and were produced as variants of sedans and convertibles as well as station wagons, from basic to luxury.
-They were typically manufactured as third-party conversions of regular vehicles — some by large, reputable coachbuilding firms and others by local carpenters and craftsmen for individual customers.
-They could be austere vehicles, with side curtains in lieu of roll-up windows (e.g., the 1932 Ford) — and sold in limited numbers (e.g., Ford sold 1654 woodie wagons).
-Eventually, bodies constructed entirely in steel supplanted wood construction — for reasons of strength, cost, safety, and durability.
+They were typically manufactured as third-party conversions of regular vehicles – some by large, reputable coachbuilding firms and others by local carpenters and craftsmen for individual customers.
+They could be austere vehicles, with side curtains in lieu of roll-up windows (e.g., the 1932 Ford) – and sold in limited numbers (e.g., Ford sold 1654 woodie wagons).
+Eventually, bodies constructed entirely in steel supplanted wood construction – for reasons of strength, cost, safety, and durability.